Lothar von Falkenhausen

 Office Hours: Varies by quarter

 - Chinese Society in the Age of Confucius (1000-250 BC): The Archaeological Evidence.
-Los Angeles: Cotsen Institute of Archaeology, UCLA, 2006 (Japanese and Korean translations published, Chinese translation forthcoming)
+Los Angeles: Cotsen Institute of Archaeology, UCLA, 2006 (also published in Japanese, Korean, and Chinese translations)

 - Suspended Music: Chime-Bells in the Culture of Bronze Age China.
 Berkeley and Los Angeles: University of California Press, 1993.